EpicEric/pony-mqtt/README.md

 ### Available features

-* Support for MQTT versions 3.1 and 3.1.1 through TCP.
+* Support for MQTT protocol versions 3.1 and 3.1.1 through TCP.
 * TLS, authentication, and auto-retry connection.
 * QoS for publish, subscribe, unsubscribe.